Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces

 These maximal representations have been extensively studied, from the point of view of Higgs bundles, by Bradlow, Garc{\'i}a-Prada and Gothen \cite{Bradlow:2006} and from the perspective of bounded cohomology, by Burger, Iozzi and Wienhard \cite{BurgerIozziWienhard}.
 In particular, a representation is maximal if and only if it preserves a positive continuous curve \cite{Burger:2005,BurgerIozziWienhard}.
-Then Collier, Tholozan and Toulisse have shown that there exists a unique equivariant maximal surface with respect to a maximal representation in $\mathsf{SO}(2,n+1)$ \cite{CTT}.
-This last result, an inspiration for our work, is now a consequence of our Theorem \ref{t:MainTheo1}.
+Then Collier, Tholozan and Toulisse have shown that there exists a unique equivariant maximal surface with respect to a maximal representation in $\mathsf{PSO}(2,n+1)$ \cite{CTT}.
+This last result, an inspiration for our work, is now a consequence of Theorem \ref{t:MainTheo1}.

 We note that maximal surfaces in $\Hn$ were also considered in a work by Ishihara \cite{Ishihara} -- see also Mealy \cite{Mealy}-- and that Yang Li has obtained results for the finite Plateau problems in the Lorentzian case \cite{YangLi}, while the codimension one Lorentzian case was studied by Bartnik and Simon in \cite{Bartnik}.
 Yang Li's paper contains many references pertinent to the flat case.
 Neither paper restricts to two spacelike dimensions.